SuperagenticAI/metaharness/docs/index.md

 `metaharness` addresses these problems by making the harness executable, inspectable, and benchmarkable.
 It captures a compact environment bootstrap before each proposal, stores every candidate on disk, and can enforce an explicit write scope through `allowed_write_paths`.

+## Lineage And Inspiration

+`metaharness` is inspired first by the <a href="https://arxiv.org/pdf/2603.28052">Meta Harness paper</a>, which motivated the overall idea of optimizing executable harness code instead of treating the prompt as the only optimization surface.

+Two other projects were also useful reference points while shaping this library:

+- [GEPA](https://github.com/gepa-ai/gepa), especially as a reference for packaging and reusable optimization tooling
+- [Autoresearch](https://github.com/karpathy/autoresearch) by Andrej Karpathy, especially for explicit experiment loops, keep or discard thinking, and constrained mutable scope

 ## What It Optimizes